 How to use the dairy comp305 software to help selecting the ideal group of bull to dam that give the maximun production trait

-CO dairy cattle Posted about 1 month ago
+CO dairy cattle Posted 10 months ago

 How can I start a dairy farming

 I need assistance to establish a dairy farm.Please let me know how much money i should invest?.
 Please give some case studies of dairy farm who were successful .I am planning to install farm in Kothagudam(village in Kammam in India).